 The documentary The Empire of Red Gold explains China’s role in the global tomato industry in detail.

-The tomatoes are genetically modified to be extremely durable, which means they fall to the ground and do not bruise.
+The tomatoes are genetically-modified to be extremely durable, which ensures they fall to the ground and do not bruise.
 If you throw one of these tomatoes to the ground, it does not burst but instead bounces.
 This benefits the low-income workers who are often women with babies strapped to their backs, or have their small children walking in the fields helping with the work.
 If the tomatoes are accidentally stepped on by a small child, it does not harm the tomatoes.

 The Empire of Red Gold shows how suppliers of tomato manufacturing equipment in Parma, Italy began the relationship years ago.
 The Italians taught the Chinese how to run the equipment and produce the tomato product.
 Silvestro Pieracci, former trader at Gandolfi Group says the deal was, “I give you the machines for production, you carry out your own production, and when you have finished, you give me the products to sell and recover the money for the machines that I have given you.”